-Puree the mixture and use the tamper to mix the the ingredients together.
+- Puree the mixture and use the tamper to mix the ingredients together.
 Increase the speed and blend until completely smooth.
 Scoop the mixture into jars, seal tightly, and refrigerate to store.

 The Fruit Paste will thicken slightly in the fridge.
 The fruits will continue to absorb the water and after refrigerating overnight, it should look like this: